TSF404/InvokeAI/README.md

 #### Installation

 - Follow the installation guide below for regular InvokeAI
+- pip install pywin32
+- pip install pyautogui
+- pip install PIL
-- pip install pywin32 pyautogui PIL tkinter
+- pip install tkinter

 #### How to Use